-E. Waivers may be approved by the Director of Public Works to not require frontage improvements under the following circumstances if the Director determines:

-- 1. The installation of the improvements will cause a safety hazard; or - 2.
+- E. Waivers may be approved by the Director of Public Works to not require frontage improvements under the following circumstances if the Director determines: - 1.
+The installation of the improvements will cause a safety hazard; or - 2.
 Construction of improvements will adversely impact critical areas that cannot be mitigated; or - 3.
 The current level of improvements in the rights-of-way will not be changed because there is limited opportunity for additional improvements through development or redevelopment or a City project along the rights-of-way within the foreseeable future.
-The current level and extent of the improvements in the right-of-way adjacent to the property will not be changed in the future.